Salmonacid1/Wildfires/README.md

 All of the code is found under the .m file titled "Code_For_Analysis".
 Within this file, the code loads all of the datasets, plots and projects future and historical climatology trends, and examines the acres burned by historical wildfires in California.

-The code relies of a function called "Time Conversion" which is included in the repository.
+The code relies on a function called "Time Conversion", which is included in the repository.